Untitled design-6

 According to Poulsen, with a curated curriculum, you have exactly what you want students to learn, you know the skills you want them to be able to demonstrate, and you have the understandings you want them to be able to express.

-“Prioritizing standards means you go deeper [into the subject matter] which results in a less surface level understanding,” says Ms. Poulsen.
+“Prioritizing standards means you go deeper [into the subject matter] which results in a less surface level understanding,” said Ms. Poulsen.

 Because we use a curated curriculum, the school is always changing and updating it to ensure we give our students the absolute best, inspiring them both with purpose and compassion.